ngbrandon1994/heroku-bot/README.md

 * Node index.js
 * pm2 start index.js

-*Recommended to use pm2 if you want the bot to run 24/7, and restart if it crashes or encounters a bug.
+*Recommended to use pm2 start if you want the bot to run 24/7, and restart if it crashes or encounters a bug.
 Also able to restarts upon using the restart command*

 ## Bugs / Support / Suggestions